gabemule/codex-test/pkg/akads/README.md

 4. 🚀 Default mode is "prod" when no mode is specified
 5. 🛠️ Core implementation is in run.py, using shared utilities
 6. 🔧 Path handling is managed by utils/get_base_path.py
-7. 📦 Production mode requires codex-test to be cloned as .nexus in the target repository
+7. 📦 Production mode requires:
+   - codex-test to be cloned as .nexus in the target repository
+   - .nexus to be added to PYTHONPATH